Getting Started with Pandas and Matplotlib

 fig, axes = plt.subplots(ncols=2)

-Next we load our data with pandas, and create a plot on our first axes:
+Next we load our data with Pandas, and create a plot on our first axes:

 import pandas as pd

-# run a simple data pipeline - load data from CSV with pandas
+# load data from CSV with pandas

 data = pd.read_csv('https://raw.githubusercontent.com/ADGEfficiency/data-science-south-data/main/cities/cities.csv').set_index('city')